Hecke orbits on Shimura varieties of Hodge type: Local monodromy of F -isocrystals

-Let $K$ be a field and let $V$ be a finite-dimensional $K$-vector space. \begin{Lem} If $U, U'$ are unipotent subgroups of $\operatorname{GL}(V)$, then the following two properties are equivalent. \begin{enumerate} \item[\normalfont{(i)}]$U'\subseteq U$. \item[\normalfont{(ii)}]$W^U\subseteq W^{U'}$ for every algebraic representation $W$ of $\operatorname{GL}(V)$. \end{enumerate} \end{Lem} \begin{proof} The implication (i) $\Rightarrow$ (ii) is obvious.
-To prove (ii) $\Rightarrow$ (i) just note that by Chevalley's theorem there is a representation $W$ of $\operatorname{GL}(V)$ such that $U$ is the stabiliser of a line $L\subseteq W$.
+\end{enumerate} \end{Lem} \begin{proof} The implication (i) $\Rightarrow$ (ii) is obvious.
+To prove (ii) $\Rightarrow$ (i) we just note that by Chevalley's theorem there is a representation $W$ of $\operatorname{GL}(V)$ such that $U$ is the stabiliser of a line $L\subseteq W$.
 Since $U$ does not admit non-trivial characters, we deduce that $L\subseteq W^U$.
-Thanks to (ii), this implies that $U'$ fixes $L$ and this yields the desired result. \end{proof}
+By (ii) this implies that $U'$ fixes $L$ and this yields the desired result. \end{proof}

+Thanks to this lemma, we can deduce two Tannakian criterions that we will use later on.
+For an algebraic group $G$ over a perfect field we will write $R_u(G)$ for the unipotent radical of $G$.
+For a cocharacter $\nu:\Gm\to \operatorname{GL}(V)$ we write $P_\nu$ for the parabolic subgroup attached to $\nu$ and $U_{\nu}$ for $R_u(P_{\nu})$.